Casey Spooner: Fischerspooner

 Spooner met Warren Fischer in 1998 while attending the School of the Art Institute of Chicago, and the two formed the musical duo group Fischerspooner.
 The group worked in performance, photography, and immersive enterprises such as museum exhibitions and musical acts.
 Spooner primarily wrote songs and performed vocals for the group while the classically trained Fischer composed the songs.
 The group grew to over 20 performers, most of whom were dancers and collaborative guest vocalists, and activated numerous spaces like concert halls, clubs, construction sites, art galleries, and more.
 "We started as a performance art piece about entertainment that ultimately became legitimate entertainment," said Casey Spooner, when talking about the group's origins in an April 2009 interview.

-In 2002, the duo appeared on the cult-status television show Top of the Pops.
+In 2002, the duo appeared on the television show Top of the Pops.

 Fischerspooner's debut album, #1, has been released on several record labels, including International DJ Gigolo, Ministry of Sound and Capitol Records, and includes the singles "Sweetness", "Emerge", and a cover of Wire's "the 15th".
 In the final months of 2004, Fischerspooner opened FS Studios in New York City to the public for a few hours once a week, allowing people to meet the band and production team, as well as preview new video, music and dance projects that they were working on.

 In 2005, Odyssey, the band's second album, was released.
 The album featured songs that were more structured and more accurately described as electropop than electroclash.
 "Odyssey was really about being on Capitol, which was this icon of classic American music, trying to embrace that cliché and find a way to embody it and infiltrate it and take it apart at the same time", says Spooner.

 Spooner and Fischer wrote a majority of the songs for the 2006 film Grandma's Boy.

 Entertainment was released in North America via the band's own label FS Studios on May 4, 2009, produced by Jeff Saltzman (The Killers, The Black Keys, The Sounds).
 An American and European Tour, known as Between Worlds, continued all through 2009.
 Like in other Fischerspooner's performances, Spooner was the main figure of the show.

 The album Sir, executive-produced and co-written by Spooner's first boyfriend, Michael Stipe of R.E.M., and Boots, was released in February 2018.
 The song "Top Brazil" was released on January 19, 2018, along with an electro-pop music video which Billboard called "provocative."
 NPR interpreted the album as a retrospective collage of Reagan-era queer references framed in an undeniably contemporary style.
 Fischerspooner disbanded in 2019.